thealphacubicle/ClassRAG/docs/EXPERIMENT.md

 1. **Importance of prompt engineering**

-An immportant thing we noticed was that different LLMs respond differently to minor changes in prompts.
-For instance, some models performed better when more supportive and encouraging language was used in the prompt.
-Others responded better when asked to be direct or upon specific instructions.
-In any case, the way a question is asked is also very significant.
-The output varied significantly when questions were more strictly defined versus when the questions encouraged more "creative" thinking.
+One key takeaway from our project was how much the wording of a prompt affects the response.
+Different LLMs reacted differently to small changes in phrasing.
+Some models performed better when prompts were more supportive and encouraging, while others responded best to direct and specific instructions.
+The way a question was asked also had a big impact on the output.
+When questions were strictly defined, responses were more structured and precise, while open-ended questions led to more creative answers.
+This showed that getting the right prompt is just as important as the model itself.

 2. **Model Suitability**

-Not all LLMs performed equally well.
-The larger models performed a lot better in handling the "grey areas" that arose from certain questions, while the smaller models were a lot more context dependent, so they did not perform well with ambiguity.
+Not all models handled complex questions the same way.
+Larger models were much better at dealing with uncertainty and ambiguity, while smaller models needed very clear and specific context to generate useful responses.
+If a prompt was too vague, smaller models often produced incomplete or overly literal answers.
+This made it clear that choosing the right model depends on the needs of the application—whether depth of understanding or speed and efficiency is more important.

 3. **Embedding and Database Quality**

-The choice of database and embedding model was not as significant as other factors, but did have some effects on memory, operating speed, and quality of answers.
+The choice of database and embedding model played a role as well, though it was less important than prompt design and model selection.
+Some embeddings improved retrieval accuracy, helping the model provide better answers.
+The database setup also influenced memory usage and response speed, but these factors were only noticeable when working with large amounts of data.
+While optimizing these technical aspects improved performance, we found that structuring information well and crafting effective prompts had a much bigger impact on results.

 4. **Future Work**
    - **Additional Databases**: Investigate other vector databases like Milvus or Faiss.